navneesh/session7_scopes_and_closures/README.md

 # Purpose of this project
-This project contains the functions to decide the winner of a poker game.
-Following functions are defined
+This project contains the functions that return closures to access and work on different kinds of free variables.

 # return_closure
 This function returns a closure tha checks  the length of docstring in the input function.
 It also ensures that the function